Aldace F. Walker

-Aldace Freeman Walker (May 11, 1842 - April 12, 1901) was one of the original members of the Interstate Commerce Commission (ICC) when the organization was founded in 1887.
+Aldace Freeman Walker (May 11, 1842 - April 12, 1901) was an American businessman.
+He was one of the original members of the Interstate Commerce Commission (ICC) when the organization was founded in 1887.
 Walker soon became the thirteenth president of the Atchison, Topeka and Santa Fe Railway (Santa Fe).

 Youth and military service

 Aldace Walker was born on May 11, 1842, in West Rutland, Vermont, the son of Aldace Walker, D. D. and Mary A. Baker.
 He attended Kimball Union Academy in Meriden, New Hampshire, and then Middlebury College where he graduated in 1862.

 His professional career started with military service as he enlisted with the 11th Vermont Infantry for service in the American Civil War.
 Walker was promoted through the ranks to become a lieutenant colonel before he was mustered out in June 1865.
 In 1869 he published a book of his experience in the war titled The Vermont Brigade in the Shenandoah Valley.